 Visual Solutions to EVERY Math Problem

-Once your child finishes a problem, they will get immediate feedback and know if their answer was correct or not.
+A great thing to know is that once your child finishes a problem, they will get immediate feedback and know if their answer was correct or not.
 If they get it wrong, they have a second chance to try the problem again.
-The good news is they can then view the solution and get a step-by-step breakdown on how to solve the problem.
+The good news is they can then view the solution and get an audiovisual step breakdown on how to solve the problem.
+There’s even an answer key that parents can access.

 This is a HUGE plus because watching the solutions will show your child what they did incorrectly, and it will help solidify new math concepts.
 If they get a question incorrect, they will never know why if there were not solutions.